rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 ## Expert explanation

 The `move` keyword resets the binding mode for an individual identifier pattern to the moving mode.
 The meaning of `mut` remains the same.
-The combination `move mut` is allowed as an alias of `mut` for greater flexibility.
 The matching still dereferences by match ergonomics rules.

 ## Beginner explanation